TheBrandonDelgado/TheBrandonDelgado/README.md

 I'm always open to new opportunities so feel free to email me at TheBrandonDelgado@gmail.com.

 My favorite personal projects are pinned below.
-Thanks for visiting
+Thanks for visiting!